4 Signs it is Time to Rebrand Your Business

 Step 2: Define Your New Positioning

-This is where most rebrands fall apart.
+This is where most rebrands fall apart, and where your rebrand strategy is really decided.
 Businesses skip straight to logo design without answering fundamental questions.
 Who is your target customer now?
 What problem do you solve better than anyone?
 What do you want people to feel when they interact with your brand?
 These answers drive every visual and verbal decision that follows.
 Without them, you’re decorating without a floor plan.

 Step 3: Develop Visual Identity

 Now you design.
 Your visual identity includes your logo, color palette, typography, photography style, and iconography.
 The best rebrands create a visual system, not just a logo.
 A system gives you flexibility across different contexts (digital, print, merchandise, signage) while maintaining consistency.
-Budget 4-8 weeks for this phase with a professional designer or agency.
+Budget 4-8 weeks for this phase.
+On a tighter budget I build first drafts in Canva and its free logo maker to pressure-test directions, then hand the chosen direction to a designer.
+For a more custom result, a design contest on 99designs gets you dozens of concepts from real designers in about a week.

 Step 4: Update All Touchpoints